 D Survival Packages in R

-The basic package for survival analysis in R is the survival
+The basic package for survival analysis in R is the survival package

 (T. M. Therneau and Grambsch 2000).
 It is one of the so-called